Tesoro, USW continue Martinez refinery talks

-HOUSTON, June 1 (Reuters) - Independent western U.S. refiner Tesoro Corp and United Steelworkers union (USW) Local 5 continued talks on Friday aimed at preventing a strike at the company’s largest refinery, a Tesoro spokeswoman said.
+HOUSTON (Reuters) - Independent western U.S. refiner Tesoro Corp TSO.N and United Steelworkers union (USW) Local 5 continued talks on Friday aimed at preventing a strike at the company’s largest refinery, a Tesoro spokeswoman said.

 Meeting with a federal mediator for a third day, Tesoro and the USW hope to resolve disputes about worker safety and benefits that could otherwise lead to a strike at Tesoro’s 166,000 barrel per day (bpd) San Francisco Bay-area refinery in Martinez, California.